 When initiating, your first priority is to get buffs up, ignoring Warden.
 Start with Vortex to assist with damage and aggro, then setup Strikes.

 Generally, you’ll alternate between Vortex and Strikes, but Spirit Refunds have a unique interaction with Warden in that one refund will allow you to get three stacks without setting up Stormfall / Earthfall again.
-If this happens and Vortex isn’t falling off soon, you can sometimes fit two sets of Strikes in.
+If this happens and Vortex isn’t falling off soon, you can fit two sets of Strikes in.

 Ultimately, do not stress about over-lapping buffs when playing Warden.
 Uptime and consuming stacks is more important.
+If you are going to drop a buff and you are still in the middle of a fight, consider reapplying early because you can very quickly die without them.

 One last optimization you can do with Warden is if you get a Spirit Refund and get to 3 stacks with your last Stormfall / Earthfall, you can reapply the buff before you use a Palm combo to get a few more seconds out of your existing buffs.